 The Royal Regiment of Canadian Artillery

-The Royal Regiment comprises Regular and Reserve units of Artillery.
+Canadian Gunners have a long and distinguished record of contribution.
 In 1880, Queen Victoria approved the designation of "Royal" for the batteries and gunnery schools.

 Gunners served in the North-West Rebellion (1885) and the South African War (1899-1902).
 They served in the First World War (1914-1918) and the Second World War (1939-1945).